-Annual Enrollment - the period of time, determined by the University, during which eligible Participants may enroll or change Plans for themselves and their Dependents.
+Annual Enrollment - the period of time, determined by the University, during which eligible Participants may enroll or change Plans and/or decrease their coverage level for themselves and their Dependents.
 The University determines the period of time that is the Annual Enrollment period.
+Retirees/LTD Recipients will receive detailed information regarding Annual Enrollment from the UM System Office of Human Resources notifying them of plan changes for the upcoming calendar year.
 Enrollments during Annual Enrollment will be effective the following January 1.